 • Knowledge of distance learning and digital media preferred.

 • Knowledge of Excel or statistical analysis software such as R, SAS, etc., and to make data-informed decisions.

 WORK ENVIRONMENT: Work is normally performed in a typical office environment.

 • No or very limited physical effort is required;

 • Must occasionally lift and/or move up to 25 pounds;

 • No or very limited exposure to physical risk.

-APPLICATION PROCEDURE: A complete application must include: 1) a letter of interest, 2) resume, 3) copies of unofficial transcripts conferring required degree, and 4) names, addresses, and phone numbers of three professional references.
+APPLICATION PROCEDURE: A complete application must include: 1) a cover letter, 2) resume, 3) copies of unofficial transcripts conferring the required degree, and 4) names, addresses, and phone numbers of (3) three professional references.